 GRB blades can not be rotated.
 They must be replaced when worn.
 This prevents the blade pockets from damage.
 The severe application of rail cutting makes this necessary.

 Shims

-The GRB does not require guide blade shims because the blade gap is set with the pivot shims.
-The blade gap should be approximately 1⁄2-inch.
-If the blade gap is less than 1⁄4-inch, contact Genesis for further instruction.
+The GRB does not require blade shims because the blade gap is set with the pivot shims.
+The blade gap should be 0.030" - 0.060".
+Shim pivot for any larger gaps.

 1/2-inch gap